Finding a Top Financial Advisor Firm in La Jolla, California

 Litton Financial Investment Strategy

 Litton Financial looks to personalize each portfolio it creates based on the needs and goals of clients.
 Factors that go into this process include investment objectives, risk tolerance, income needs and time horizon.
 Once the firm feels as though it knows what you're looking for, it will put together and implement a custom asset allocation, which will be the basis for your portfolio.

 For the most part, Litton Financial invests in some combination of mutual funds and exchange-traded funds (ETFs).
 Depending on how your portfolio's returns affect its allocation, the firm may decide to rebalance your portfolio on a semi-regular basis.

 Financial Alternatives, Inc.

 Fees at Financial Alternatives are based on a percentage of assets under management for investment advice and are billed hourly for financial planning.
-No advisors at the firm earn commissions for the sale of any financial product.

 Financial Alternatives Inc. Background

 Financial Alternatives was founded in 1991, though it wasn't until 2001 that it became a corporation.
 The principal owners of the firm are James A. Freeman, who serves as chief compliance officer (CCO) and president, and Christopher E. Jaccard, who is the chief operating officer (COO).

 The firm’s services include investment advice, financial planning, consulting and asset valuation.